All Episodes

 Get ready for a longer than expected Democrat race.

-On Friday afternoon, a Clinton campaign made two arguments why Bernie Sanders isn't Barack Obama 2.0, meaning why he's not a continuation of the Obama administration, why he's not automatic winner.
+On Friday afternoon, a Clinton campaign made two arguments why Bernie Sanders isn't Barack Obama 2.0, meaning why he's not a continuation of the Obama administration, why he's not an automatic winner.

 He doesn't have the same ability to galvanize black voters, and they're not going to let him dominate the caucus events.